Lsos/donation-reminder/readme.md

 Yes, just set `minNumberOfAuthors: 0`.

-But note that significant donations mostly come from companies.
+Note that significant donations mostly come from companies.
 It usually isn't worth it to show a donation-reminder to a user working on a single-author hobby project &mdash;
 you may want money from companies, not hobbyists.